MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 This article describes how to modify the configuration for your Defender for Cloud Apps cloud discovery Docker.

+## Modify the log collector FTP configuration
+Use these steps in the following sections to modify the configuration for your Defender for Cloud Apps Cloud Discovery Docker.

-## Verify the log collector version
+### Verify the log collector version

 To verify the version of the log collector currently installed on your system, connect to the log collector host and run: